Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	18. Kind of person most protected:  Stalkers (Hate); party people (Love)
 	19. Special categories:  Hypersmooth, Diversifying, Hedonological
 	20. Conversion potential:  Unknown
+50. Sentient Capital
+	1. Authorial protest:  As written, this "technology" is gibberish.
+You can't make individual units of money sentient.
+The closest you can do is slave-trading.
+If your currency is slaves, you have sentient capital.
+	2. Mechanism proposal:  Therefore...
+This replaces a meaningful fraction of the planet's currency with AI bankers whose services are traded as a form of fungible currency.
+Virtual slave bankers.
+	3. Categorization:  Since this broadens the kind of minds in society and increases the use of virtual environments as a place where people really live, it's diversifying.
+I can't evaluate its other categories.
+	4. Bureaucratic waste analysis:  I can't tell if this would be literally bureaucratically expensive or metaphorically bureaucratically expensive.
+It strikes me as loony.
+	5. Liberation rating:  1/5
+	6. Protection rating:  ?/5
+	7. Technological smoothness:  1/5
+	8. Technological extremophilia:  5/5
+	9. Stress/Boredom rating:  3/5 (Eustress)
+	10. Me-points:  -1/3
+	11. Kind of person most protected:  Does it protect the AI banker community or just exploit them?
+	12. Special categories:  Diversifying
+	13. Conversion potential:  Unknown

 ---